rvennam/kube-code-camp/README.md

 6. Kubelet on a node detects a pod with an assignment to itself, and deploys the requested containers via the container runtime (e.g. Docker).
 Each Node watches the storage to see what pods it is assigned to run.
 It takes necessary actions on resource assigned to it like create/delete Pods.
 7. Kubeproxy manages network traffic for the pods – including service discovery and load-balancing.
 Kubeproxy is responsible for communication between Pods that want to interact.

-### Lab information

-IBM Cloud provides the capability to run applications in containers on Kubernetes.
-The IBM Cloud Kubernetes Service runs Kubernetes clusters which deliver the following:

-* Powerful tools
-* Intuitive user experience
-* Built-in security and isolation to enable rapid delivery of secure applications
-* Cloud services including cognitive capabilities from Watson
-* Capability to manage dedicated cluster resources for both stateless applications and stateful workloads

-### Get Started
+## Get Started
-To get started with the lab, go to [exercise 0](https://github.com/beemarie/kube-code-camp/tree/master/exercise-0)
+To get started with the lab, go to [exercise 0](https://github.com/beemarie/kube-code-camp/tree/master/exercise-0).